abregado/roleplay-book-gen/_chapters/06_encounter_types.md

 Any resources that a character has that are recovered during a short rest are also recovered at the end of the rest.

-Once a character has benefited from a short rest, they may not benefit from another one until they take a Long Rest.
+Once a character has benefited from two short rests, they may not benefit from another one until they take a Long Rest.

 ## Long Rest
 A character which can spend at least 8 hours resting or sleeping, with no more than 2 hours of light activity may gain the benefits of a long rest.